 How to Disable your built-in Microphone

-In 2013, revelations into the true-scale of the Obama administrations NSA Surveillance programs beg the question of whether or not the built-in microphone in your computer is listening to you without your knowledge or permission.
-The following, easy to follow tutorial, details how to disable a built-in microphone on Laptops and Tablets running Microsoft Windows 7 or 8.
+In 2013, revelations into the true-scale of the Obama administrations NSA Surveillance programs beg the question of whether or not the built-in microphone in your computer is listening to you without your knowledge or consent.
+Protect your privacy now!

 What You'll Need: